skip to main content

 An important part of the Vice President's office is its Research Development Services (URL) which helps investigators with their grant writing through a series of workships and one on one interactions.
 In addition, on their webpage are links to recent talks on how to write a fundalbe grant and what happens during Study Section Review.

-At least once a year Research Development Services send a team to the School of Dentistry to help our investigators with their grant writing.
+At least once a year Research Development Services send a team to the College of Dentistry to help our investigators with their grant writing.
 Our office arranges one-on-one meetings with these grant writing experts and our faculty.
 They also present a seminar on timely topics.
 One was writing Specific Aims.

 Another important University resource is the Texas A&M Institute for Genomic Medicine (URL) facilities breakthroughs in science and medicine by providing resouerces, training and services to the scientific community at Texas A&M.